 Rally Novice A, B, and C courses must have between sixteen and nineteen stations (Finish not included) with a minimum of three and a maximum of six Stationary exercises, and a minimum of three Novice only signs per course.
 Each sign will have a 10-point value except for Star stations, which will have a 20-point value.
 The total number of points per course must equal 200.
-All Novice courses will require the Start/ Heeling and Conduct station and one Sit Stay or Down Stay station exercise.
-Effective June 1, 2024.
+All Novice courses will require the Start/ Heeling and Conduct station and one Stay exercise.
 Star stations will be determined by the Judge and marked with a Star designator.
 Maximum Total Score: 200 points.